-8 Client disclosures These must cover: the use of bundled payments • the key features of the firm's approach to implementing the bundled payment option if and how bundled payments are combined with any other payment option the expected annual costs (as part of ex-ante costs) and charges disclosure) the most significant research providers the costs incurred In a contrast to the RPA rules, there is no proposed regulatory requirement for client consent.
-There may however be contractual requirements or existing operational reasons why client consent is necessary in practice.
+8 Client disclosures These must cover: the use of joint payments the key features of the firm's approach to implementing the joint payment option if and how joint payments are combined with any other payment option the expected annual costs (as part of ex-ante costs and charges disclosure) the types of research providers (this requirement has been softened from the CP which required disclosure of the most significant research providers) the costs incurred (but not actual amounts paid to research providers) In a contrast to the RPA rules, there is no regulatory requirement for client consent.
+There may however be contractual requirements or existing operational reasons why client consent is necessary in practice. --- -------------------- ---